niuzhatian/zhiyoutu/README.md

 It serves as a bridge to the realm of LLM within the Big Data domain, primarily in the Java stack.
 ![Introduction to Langchain-Java.png](https://github.com/HamaWhiteGG/langchain-java/blob/dev/data/images/Introduction%20to%20Langchain-Java.png)

-> If you are interested, you can add me on WeChat: HamaWhite, or send email to [me](mailto:baisongxx@gmail.com).

 ## 1. What is this?

 This is the Java language implementation of LangChain, which makes it as easy as possible to develop LLM-powered applications.